-When a student's advisor, Academic Dean, Dean of Students or Head of School has concerns regarding a student's grades, behavior or activities, he/she will discuss the issue with the student.
+When a student's advisor, Vice-Principal, or Principal has concerns regarding a student's grades, behavior or activities, he/she will discuss the issue with the student.
 If it is necessary for the parent to have the specific information pertaining to the problem, he/she will ask the student to discuss it with his/her parents.
 The student's advisor will then phone the parents, within twenty-four (24) hours, to verify that the information was received.
 At that time, a conference can be set if necessary.
 The purpose of this procedure is to have the student take full responsibility for his/her work/behavior and encourage him/her to communicate any problems with his/her parents.

 All faculty members post grades on PowerSchool.
-Each student and parent receives a code to check student progress online.
+Each student and parent receive a code to check student progress online.
 The faculty updates PowerSchool on a weekly basis so that students/parents can check for assignments completed and assessment grades.